supertassu/taaviwtf/content/_index.md

 # 👋 Hi, my name is {{< pink "Taavi" >}}.

-I'm a Finnish high school student, on my free time I play around with computers.
-I am a [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) contributor.
-I [blog](/posts) very rarely.
+I'm a Finnish high school student, on my free time I play around with computers and [blog](/posts) rarely.
+My particular interests include open source software, self-hosting things and networking.
+I am a [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) contributor and an administrator on the documentation site.

 ## Contact